Our souls under your sight are like a little smoke, like mist, rising from the earth (…)

 A tangible example of this is the first character of the video, the shaman Raúl Trejo, who recognizes himself as a member of the Tlahuica community (originally came from the state of Morelos, near to Mexico City) and provides spiritual guidance and help through rites that combine his own indigenous background with catholic traditions to people that consider themselves spiritual but not ascribed to any religion, to members of former catholic congregations or even to those who claim to practice a secular life.

 Tezcatlipoca is a dense mythological construction; it was the major authority among gods in Mexica Pantheon just after Ometéotl, the dual deity that represents the divine creation force.
-He was renowned for his proclivity to war, the promotion of plagues and to scare people in the form of a ghost.
-But he also was responsible of the Creation in collaboration with Quetzalcóatl.
-In his positive aspects he was related to healthiness trough the form of a young male.
+He was renowned for his proclivity to war, the promotion of plagues, and to scare people in the form of a ghost.
+But he also was responsible for the Creation in collaboration with Quetzalcóatl.
+In his positive aspects, he was related to healthiness through the form of a young male.
 He also was a provider of spiritual justice, during his festivities sinners can confess themselves asking for forgiveness.
 The lawbreakers were devoured by this god using his claws and his tusks that look the same as those the jaguar have.

 In Panopticonthera Subobscura I can identify the resurgence of this dark deity, omnipresent, the one who witnesses and understand all human actions, the one that Spanish evangelizers used as a precedent of monotheism among the “savages” of the New World that predestinated them for Catholicism.
 You can listen to him when the shaman plays his pipe; is present through the endless drone that you can listen all along the video; is incarnated in the costume of the owl-cop while he’s standing in that little concrete pyramid fountain trying to watch over the panopticon block; is on the robe of the artist-priest and over his face while manipulating his crosier to face the hexacopter on the top of Cerro de la Estrella, the Mexica sanctuary in the East side of Mexico City where a new century begins every 52 years with a new fire.